-Habitat: Uncommon in shrub-steppe, usually along vernal stream beds.
+Habitat: Sagebrush desert, usually along vernal stream beds.

 Conservation Status: Not of concern